Health Service Psychology 2019-2020

 The following application materials are required:

-Applicants who are invited for an interview will have the option of being interviewed on site or by phone.
+Applicants who are invited for an interview will be interviewed by phone.
 If you have questions, please email the Training Director at email@example.com or contact the Texas State Counseling Center at (512) 245-2208 or by mail:

 Texas State Counseling Center